Boktraskare/traskare/README.md

 #### Roadmap
 ##### Scanner

-- [x] Finish outline for the scanner (mathematical expressions)
+- [ ] Finish outline for the scanner

 The outline of the scanner should demonstrate how to identify lexemes in the source.
 For starters, simple mathematical expressions should be enough to move on to the parser.
-After having a functional scanner
+After having a functional scanner, parser and evaluator for mathematical expressions, we can move on to handling identifiers, statements and everything that makes a programming language.

 - [ ] Define a grammar in [EBNF](https://www.wikiwand.com/en/Extended_Backus%E2%80%93Naur_form)